Indiana Online Sports Betting – Indiana Online Sportsbooks 2024

 Fanatics Indiana

 Fanatics is expanding its reach, taking over from the now closed PointsBet IN and making Indiana the 14th official state where the sportsbook and casino operates.
-Click here to take advantage of their generous welcome offer.
+Click here to take advantage of their generous welcome offer with any opportunity to take home some bonus bets in the form of FanCash.

 No stranger to the sports wagering space, Rush Street Interactive, in partnership with Kambi, has mobile betting sites up in New Jersey and Pennsylvania via the Play SugarHouse and BetRivers brands.
 On October 3, 2019, Rush Street went live with Indiana online sports betting, launching BetRivers Indiana online sportsbook.